omz13/kirby3-xmlsitemap/README.md

 - `excludePageWhenSlugIs` : an array of slug names whose pages are to be excluded from the xml-sitemap.
 - `excludeChildrenWhenTemplateIs` : an array of templates names whose children are to be ignored (but pages associated with the template is to be included); this is used for one-pagers (where the principal page will be included and all the 'virtual' children ignored).
 - `disableImages` : a boolean which, if true, disables including data for images related to pages included in the xml-sitemap.
+- `addPages` : a closure which, if present, returns a collection of `Pages` to be added.
+This is how you get virtual pages into the sitemap.

+##### Example - configuration for the Starter Kit

-For example, for the [Kirby Starter Kit](https://github.com/getkirby/starterkit), the following would be applicable:
+For the [Kirby Starter Kit](https://github.com/getkirby/starterkit), the following would be applicable:

 ```php
 <?php